rundb/dictofun/firmware/src/lib/ble_fts/README.md

 #### Files' list

-Files list is a list of unique-per-FS 64-bit identifiers, each of which corresponds to a file existing in the file system on the device.
+Files' list is a list of unique-per-FS 64-bit identifiers, each of which corresponds to a file existing in the file system on the device.

 `NB`: basic idea for the particular use-case is to have ID generated from the file creation date and time: YYYY-MM-DD-HH-MM-SS.